autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 ### Jailing and exclusion from consensus committee

 A validator may be found guilty by the [accountability and fault detection protocol](/concepts/accountability/) of failing to adhere to consensus rules when a member of the consensus committee.
-In this case, depending on the type of fault committed, [jailing](/glossary/#jailing) for a computed number of blocks (a '[jail period](/glossary/#jail-period)') may be applied as part of a slashing penalty.
-On jailing the validator:
+In this case, depending on the type of fault committed, [jailing](/glossary/#jailing) for a computed number of blocks may be applied as part of a slashing penalty.

-- is transitioned by protocol from an `active` to a `jailed` state
-- is barred from consensus committee selection until the [jail period](/glossary/#jail-period) has expired and the validator has been reactivated to an `active` state
-- suffers stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model and/or loss of  [staking rewards](/concepts/staking/#staking-rewards) earned as a member of the current consensus committee

-To get out of jail at the end of the [jail period](/glossary/#jail-period), the validator operator must [reactivate their validator node](/concepts/validator/#validator-re-activation) to (a) transition to an `active` state, and (b) resume eligibility for selection to the consensus committee.
+On entering a jailed state a validator is ignored by the consensus committee selection algorithm and cannot be elected as a consensus committee member.
+The duration of validator jailing may be *temporary* or *permanent* depending on how serious the committed accountability fault has been.
+If *temporary*, the validator enters a `jailed` state.
+If permanent, the validator enters a `jailbound` state.

+For further detail see [Validator jailing](/concepts/validator/#validator-jailing) on this page.

 ## Stake bonding and delegation